 Trading with countries outside the EU – get prepared, get your EORI number!
 Show

-VAT-registered businesses will be automatically allocated an Economic Operator Registration and Identification (EORI) number to enable them to trade smoothly once the UK leaves the EU on 31st October.
+VAT-registered businesses will be automatically allocated an Economic Operator Registration and Identification (EORI) number to enable them to trade smoothly once the UK leaves the EU.
 If your business is not VAT-registered, you still need to register for an EORI number.
 Getting an EORI number is an easy process that takes 5-10 minutes.

 After getting an EORI number, businesses need to decide how to make customs declarations.
 HMRC has funding available for customs intermediaries, traders and hauliers who complete, or intend to complete, customs declarations following the UK’s exit from the EU.
 The funding can be used to upskill employees, make IT improvements or hire new employees to manage customs declarations and processes.

 The application window is currently open and will close on 31 January 2020, or earlier once all funding is allocated.